 Haitink received the Erasmus Prize (1991) and the Concertgebouw Prize (2007).
 In 2002, Queen Elizabeth named him Honorary Companion of Honour.

 From 1977 to 1987, Haitink received international acclaim for his interpretations of Mahler in the Eurovision Christmas Matinees.
 In 2009, Bernard Haitink conducted the Royal Concertgebouw Orchestra in a Christmas Matinee concert for the first time since 1987.
-In 2017, Haitink conducted the orchestra in a programme with works by Debussy and Bruckner's Symphony No. 7.
+Haitink now returns regularly; his most recent concert with the Royal Concertgebouw Orchestra was in January 2017 with Debussy’s Trois nocturnes and Bruckner’s Symphony No. 7.